rarebreed/rarebreed.github.io/_drafts/2016-08-05-tools-of-the-trade.md

 ## Haskell

 Haskell is kind of in the same boat as purescript.
-Stack is their build tool and i need to get familiar with the standard libraries and hoogle.
+Stack is their build tool and I need to get familiar with the standard libraries and hoogle.

 # Networking fundamentals